-One year ago today suicidal owner Terry Thompson released dozens of wild animals from his Kopchak Road farm, now, Ohio has tighter restrictions for owning exotic animals.
+One year ago, suicidal owner Terry Thompson released dozens of wild animals from his Kopchak Road farm.
+Now, Ohio has tighter restrictions for owning exotic animals.

 Owners are required to register their animals with the state.
 The law also bans people from buying and selling dangerous wild animals.
-Sheriff Matt Lutz who oversaw the response to the animals release, says this is a step in the right direction.
+Muskingum County Sheriff Matt Lutz, who oversaw the response to the animals release, says this is a step in the right direction.

 "We didn't have anything in place a year ago and today we've already seen where animals have been taken off of private property so it's proven that its going to be effective, it's already been affective," said Sheriff Lutz.